bobbytatum27/cse110-fa21-group5/admin/meetings/111321-sprint-1-review.md

 ### Current Meeting

-- For the sprint review meeting, we will be going over sprint 1 progress.
+- we will be going over sprint 1 progress.
-- For the retrospective, share our thoughts and reviewing the team’s general mental/emotional levels of the sprint to inform any potential changes for sprint 2.

 ### For next time!

 ---

-## Section 1
+## sprint review

----
+- Go over work accomplishment
+    - screen captures or demo videos
+    - do not criticize or correct the agile process

 ## Additional Remarks